ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 ## Requirements

-The EV3 internal bluetooth is to old, just 2.1 compliant.
-To use BLE we need an USB Bluetooth 4.0 dongle supported by ev3dev.
+The EV3 internal bluetooth isn't compliant with the BT 4.0 BLE subset so we need an USB Bluetooth 4.0 dongle supported by ev3dev.
 If it works with Ubuntu or with a Raspberry Pi then most probably will also work with ev3dev.